DharaniDJ/My-Programming-Journey/RAG/Part 11 (Query Structuring).md

 # RAG from Scratch: Part 11 - Query Structuring

-Welcome to the 11th part of our RAG from scratch video series focused on query structuring.
+Welcome to the 11th part of our RAG from scratch series focused on query structuring.

 ## Introduction to Query Structuring